Berg0162/simcline/README.md

    }
 .
 ```
-+ All ANT+ FE-C message pages are handled, parsed and relevant variables set to new values
++ All ANT+ FE-C message pages are handled, parsed and relevant variables set to new values.
 ```C++
 // Show the actual values of the trainer on the Oled if (OledDisplaySelection == 1) {